cid-harvard/visualization-notebook-templates/README.md

 Then, your browser will pop up a new window with a file browser, and you can click into the notebook you like.

+# Viewing the notebooks on the web
+Github has some functionality to view the notebooks (but not run them) on the web, so you can see what's in them.
+Unfortunately it's bad at rendering the actual visualizations themselves.
+What you can do is go to [nbviewer](http://nbviewer.jupyter.org/) and paste in the url and it should work fine.

+# Do I need the whole directory?
+No. If you want to use this in another project, you can keep only the bits and pieces you need.
+You need `modules/d3plus2.py` for the python code that generates the visualizations.
+You need the network .json files from the `classifications` directory if you're using network visualizations and aren't using your own.